jongio/memealyzer/README.md

    1. CD to `iac/terraform`
    1. Terraform init: `terraform init`
    1. Terraform plan:

+      This will create a new Terraform workspace, activate it, and create a new plan file called `tf.plan`.

-      1. For dev: `./plan.sh`
+      1. For local dev: `./plan.sh`
+      1. For staging: `./plan.sh staging`
-      1. For prod: `./plan.sh prod` - You can pass any value as the first parameter.
+      1. For prod: `./plan.sh prod`
+      > You can pass any value as the first parameter.
 You just need a matching `.env.{workspace}` file in the root of the repo.
    1. Terraform apply: `./apply.sh` - This will deploy the above resources to Azure.
+It will use the `tf.plan` that was generated from the previous step.

    > If you get this error: `Error validating token: IDX10223`, then run `az logout`, `az login`, and then run `./plan.sh` and `./apply.sh` again.
 1. Update `.env` file